You are here

 At the program level, administrators use aggregated assessment data to target areas for needed improvement, to make decisions about how to allocate resources such as professional development dollars, and to inform the educator effectiveness process.
 They also use aggregate data to inform the local school board and the community about the growth children are making in the program and how those children fare throughout their education in the district.

-State Level Use
+State and Federal Level Use

-While districts do not need to participate in the Colorado Preschool Program, districts must comply with all obligations of federal regulations pursuant to IDEA and all state rules pursuant to the Exceptional Children's Educational Act (ECEA).
+Districts must comply with all obligations of federal regulations pursuant to IDEA and all state rules pursuant to the Exceptional Children's Educational Act (ECEA).
 Non-compliance with these requirements could result in loss of IDEA funding and could place the district at risk of losing all federal funding.
 The district would also be at risk for legal action from parents.